AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 The conclusion section refers to the whole framework as a "symbolic inference engine" being integrated into traditional ML.
 I... wouldn't phrase it that way.
 There's not much inference and even less symbology.
 That being said, a type-sensitive version of these ideas might be better.

 I'm not satisfied with the methods presented in this paper.
 Nothing in it connected back to that idea of "whichever addition increases the compressed size the least should be considered the likeliest prediction" I mentioned at the begining of this post.
 All the paper said, really, was "when tuning parameters, just look through them in order from least to most complex.
 Also, use Kolmogrov complexity, not Shannon entropy, to measure complexity."
 I'll keep that in mind, but I think I'd want to look at other methods.
-I think think something more carefully designed will need to be made for practical ML.
+I think something more carefully designed will need to be made for practical ML.
 I'll take a closer look at those evolutionary methods I mentioned.

 I also suspect that some variation of a bandit algorithm may benifit from these ideas.
 The paper [Information-gain computation](https://arxiv.org/abs/1707.01550) and its [followups](https://scholar.google.com/scholar?cites=4074844082910455437&as_sdt=805&sciodt=0,3&hl=en&scioq=Information-gain+computation+in+the+Fifth+system) described a hypothetical system which uses a contextual bandit for exploring a logic-program like search space.
-The expert that the bandit uses simply calculates the Kullback–Leibler divergence, a statistical entropy metric, of the history for each branch to give reccomendations.
+The expert that the bandit uses simply calculates the Kullback–Leibler divergence, a statistical entropy metric, of the history for each branch to give recommendations.
 The idea is that desirable histories should maximize the information gained about our goal as we go down it.
 A better system might use a `K` approximation rather than an entropy measure.
 Though, the paper also suggests using an RNN to do the history compression, which I'd expect to give a lower value than the entropy since it would be able to exploit the temporal structure of the history for compression in a way that statistical compression wouldn't be able to do.

+...

+THE END